 France has long been a popular destination for family travellers, the ease of driving straight to your hotel, campsite or gite makes taking little ones that bit easier.
 The vibrant cities also offer plenty to keep everyone entertained and don’t forget the luxurious beaches of the south.
+A holiday to France with kids can be a magical experience with a little planning.

+A firm favourite of UK visitors to France with kids.
 You don’t have to travel far to experience the historic towns, excellent food and beautiful scenery France is so famous for.
 Brittany is a firm favourite for families with young children offering sandy beaches, ideal for sandcastle building and rockpools ideal for catching shrimp.
 Normandy offers a whole load of culture with several UNESCO World Heritage sites and the world famous Bayeux Tapestry.

 A little further South, head to the Pays de la Loire and visit the city on Nantes, regularly referred to as “The nicest city in France” boasting a rich architectural heritage and plenty of museums and theatres, whilst in the area you can visit Zoo De La Fléche where you can spend the night in a safari lodge next to wolves, tigers or even bears!